0kage-eth/Ethernauts/README.md

 ---

 ## Challenge 2 - Fallout

+### Challenge
-Challenge is to change ownerr and drain contract
+Challenge is to change owner and drain contract

 ### Vulnerability